soulasvalentin/updater/README.md

 Generates the manifest file of the current directory (and children).
 The application itself is excluded from the manifest.

 **sync**
 Used by end users.
-Download remote manifest, evaluates which files are missing or changed and downloads originals.
+Download remote manifest, evaluates which files are missing or changed and downloads originals from public repository (remoteUrl).

+**help, -h, --help**
+Provides usage information

+## Changelog

+**0.2.0**
+- Add support for `localDirectory` parameter.
+- Config validation will now consider which command is being executed.
+- Add help command

+**0.1.0**
+- Init